Divya4879/Phases-of-Love/README.md

 # The Phases of Love 💕

 A beautiful interactive web experience that explores the different phases of love through visual and audio elements.
-This project uses HTML, CSS, and JavaScript to create an engaging journey through the emotional stages of love.
+This project uses HTML, CSS, and JS to create an engaging journey through the emotional stages of love.

 ## 🌟 Features

-- Interactive heart animations representing different phases of love
 - Background music to enhance the emotional experience
 - Smooth transitions and hover effects
-- Responsive design for all device sizes
 - Gradient background with elegant typography

 ## 🚀 Live Demo